History of the Library

 Support, Collections and Systems Team

-There are currently 29 members of staff who ensure the efficient receipt, payments and provision of information resources that are easily accessible, relevant, reliable and of high quality.
+The Team ensure the efficient receipt, payments and provision of information resources that are easily accessible, relevant, reliable and of high quality.
 The staff also respond to enquiries and collate and distribute statistics and other data relating to the Team’s services.

 User Services Team